ungerts/k3s-jenkins/README.md

     }
 }
 ```
 Nexus is started automatically.
 However, initialization of Nexus might take some time.
-The Nexus UI can be accessed using the followin URL:
+The Nexus UI can be accessed using the following URL:
 http://192.168.33.10:8081/

 ## Known problems